m120180/bep20-generator/README.md

 ---
 component: Home
-title: BEP20 Token Generator | Create BEP20 Token for FREE
+title: Token Generator | Create Your Token for FREE
-description: Create your own BEP20 Smart Contract without coding.
-BEP20 Generator is the easiest and fastest way to create your own BEP20 token on the Binance Smart Chain network.
+description: Create your own Smart Contract without coding.
+Token Generator is the easiest and fastest way to create your own token on the supported networks.
 No coding skills are required.
 meta:
     - property: twitter:title
-      content: BEP20 Token Generator | Create BEP20 Token for FREE
+      content: Token Generator | Create Your Token for FREE
     - property: og:title
-      content: BEP20 Token Generator | Create BEP20 Token for FREE
+      content: Token Generator | Create Your Token for FREE
     - property: twitter:description
-      content: Create your own BEP20 Smart Contract without coding.
-BEP20 Generator is the easiest and fastest way to create your own BEP20 token on the Binance Smart Chain network.
+      content: Create your own Smart Contract without coding.
+Token Generator is the easiest and fastest way to create your own token on the supported networks.
 No coding skills are required.
     - property: og:description
-      content: Create your own BEP20 Smart Contract without coding.
-BEP20 Generator is the easiest and fastest way to create your own BEP20 token on the Binance Smart Chain network.
+      content: Create your own Smart Contract without coding.
+Token Generator is the easiest and fastest way to create your own token on the supported networks.
 No coding skills are required.
     - property: og:url
       content: https://digiswap-core.github.io/bep20-generator/
 ---

-# BEP20 Token Generator - DAPP
+# Token Generator - DAPP

-Easily deploy Smart Contract for a Standard, Capped, Mintable, Burnable BEP20 Token.
+Easily deploy Smart Contract for a Standard, Capped, Mintable, Burnable Token.

 ## Try it